 The Belkin Wireless Charging Dock is one of the best wireless chargers because it's one of the most versatile.
 It can charge your iPhone at up to 7.5 watts and juice your Apple Watch and AirPods at 5W.

 Belkin says that its wireless charger charges through most lightweight cases up to 3mm in thickness.
 The accessory is back by a two-year warranty.
 Some owners on Amazon have complained about the small LED lights that can be somewhat distracting in the dark, but overall this is a strong option.

-As long as you can get over the basic design of the Anker PowerWave Charger, you'll find that it delivers solid value.
+As long as you can get over the basic design of the Anker PowerWave Charger, you'll find that it's one of the best wireless chargers when it comes to value.
 It offers an internal cooling fan that ensures your device won't overheat.
 This wireless charger also has a case-friendly design, so you can keep your phone charged without too much fuss.

 The PowerWave charges at up to 10 watts for Android phones and up to 7.5W for iPhones; it uses a safety system to ensure that it's delivering the right amount of power to the right device.